 PPI approached their bank to determine whether they could access trade finance based on the trade with Holden.
 The bank was interested in providing funding once PPI had shipped to and invoiced the customer.
-However, as additional security the bank required the assignment of a credit insurance policy on the buyer repayment terms.
+However as additional security, the bank required the assignment of a credit insurance policy on the buyer repayment terms.
 As this was the first sale by PPI, the private sector credit insurers' minimum annual upfront premiums were unaffordable when compared with the expected sales turnover.
-The bank then requested NZECO to assess and insure the risk.
+The bank then requested NZEC to assess and insure the credit risk.

-Holden is a subsidiary of GM, a multi-national US-headquartered company, so NZECO obtained a quality credit report (from a reporting agency), supporting information from the Parent company, and then undertook an assessment of the buyer's credit standing.
+Holden is a subsidiary of GM, a multi-national US headquartered company, so NZEC obtained a quality credit report (from a reporting agency), supporting information from the Parent company and then undertook an assessment of the buyer's credit standing.

-The result of the credit appraisal was positive and NZECO offered a short-term trade credit insurance policy to PPI and their bankers to enable them to provide trade finance against the value of shipments sent to Holden.
-PPI use the funding to pay suppliers, with repayment of the facility coming from Holden's payments.
+The result of the credit appraisal was positive and NZEC offered a short-term trade credit insurance policy to PPI and their bankers to enable them to provide trade finance against the value of shipments sent to Holden.
+PPI use the funding to pay suppliers, with repayment of the facility coming from Holden payments.

-Carmen Moana, Manager of the NZECO, commented that "this is an example of how NZECO can assist a small and growing exporter to access credit insurance when the private-sector solution cannot be accessed affordably.
+Carmen Moana, Manager of NZEC, commented that "this is an example of how NZEC assist a small and growing exporter to access credit insurance when the private sector solution cannot be accessed affordably.
 It enables PPI to prudently de-risk a transaction and access trade finance from their bank."